maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 # SAFE .Net Desktop App Tutorial

 In this tutorial, we will create a [.Net Framework](https://docs.microsoft.com/en-us/dotnet/framework/) console application.
-The .NET Framework is a development platform for building apps for web, Windows, Windows Phone, Windows Server, and Microsoft Azure using C#, Visual Basic and F#. this tutorial can also be used for developing [.Net Core](https://github.com/dotnet/core) apps.
+The .NET Framework is a development platform for building apps for web, Windows, Windows Phone, Windows Server, and Microsoft Azure using C#, Visual Basic and F#.
+This tutorial can also be used for developing [.Net Core](https://github.com/dotnet/core) apps.

 We will use the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package which exposes the `safe_app` API to connect and interact with the SAFE Network.